rawphp-framework/rawphp-docs/docs/concepts/value-objects.md

 title: PSR 7 and Value Objects
 ---

-Slim supports [PSR-7](https://github.com/php-fig/http-message) interfaces for its Request and Response objects.
-This makes Slim flexible because it can use _any_ PSR-7 implementation.
-For example, a Slim application route does not _have_ to return an instance of `\Slim\Http\Response`.
-It could, for example, return an instance of `\GuzzleHttp\Psr7\CachingStream` or any instance returned by the `\GuzzleHttp\Psr7\stream_for()` function.
+RawPHP supports [PSR-7](https://github.com/php-fig/http-message) interfaces for its Request and Response objects.
+This makes RawPHP flexible because it can use _any_ PSR-7 implementation.
+For example, a RawPHP application can return an instance of `\GuzzleHttp\Psr7\CachingStream` or any instance returned by the `\GuzzleHttp\Psr7\stream_for()` function.

-Slim provides its own PSR-7 implementation so that it works out of the box.
+RawPHP provides its own PSR-7 implementation so that it works out of the box.
 However, you are free to replace Slim's default PSR 7 objects with a third-party implementation.
 Just override the application container's `request` and `response` services so they return an instance of `\Psr\Http\Message\ServerRequestInterface` and